 Parkinson’s disease is a debilitating neurodegenerative disorder that affects thousands of people each year.
 A progressive disease, Parkinson’s develops slowly over a number of years, affecting the dopamine-producing parts of the brain.
-The resulting deficiency of dopamine is caused by loss of nerve cells within the brain.
+The resulting deficiency of dopamine is caused by the loss of nerve cells within the brain.

 Over the years, Parkinson’s has been treated through the use of medication to control the symptoms of impaired balance and motor problems.
 These medications are used to increase or substitute the low dopamine levels within the brain.